Board of Directors

-Mr. Harrison D. Oellrich – Faces of LIFE Campaign Chair
+Mr. Harrison D. Oellrich - Chair of the Board

 Mr. Harrison Oellrich is the founder, president and managing principal of Ottauquechee Risk Consultants, created to leverage the risk management communities’ expertise by facilitating its accessibility to both the private and public sectors.
 He served as the managing director of Guy Carpenter, LLC, and Marsh, Inc., where he was employed for over 30 years.
 He coordinated the risk management communities’ contribution to the “National Plan for Cyberspace Security,” released by President Bush.
 He is a consultant to members of the executive and legislative branches of the U.S. government.